Close Search

 Wolf Updates

 The CDFW closely monitors known resident wolves to conserve and manage California’s wolf population.
 Since Oregon wolf OR-7 entered California in late 2011, several radio collared wolves have dispersed into the state, there is an unknown number of uncollared wolves, and three breeding packs have formed.
-The Shasta pack was last detected in November 2015.
-The Lassen pack has produced litters each year since 2017.
-The Whaleback pack produced its first litter in 2021.
 For more information about wolves in California, visit www.wildlife.ca.gov/Conservation/Mammals/Gray-Wolf.